aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-document/split-a-document/_index.md

 {{% alert color="primary" %}}

-Due to the many nuances appearing while reducing the number of pages, a full match with the Microsoft Word layout is quite a complicated task.
+Due to the numerous nuances appearing while reducing the number of pages, a full match with the Microsoft Word layout is quite a complicated task.
 Therefore, depending on the document complexity, there may be slight differences in the resulting document layout from the original document.

 {{% /alert %}}

 ### Split a Document Page by Page

-Aspose.Words enables you to split a multi-page document page by page.
+Aspose.Words allows you to split a multi-page document page by page.

 The following code example shows how to divide a document and save each page as a separate document: